Toxic Comments Classification, and 'Non-toxic' Chat Application

-In this project, I use 1-ngram diagram, so that next step is to convert those word sequence vectors into a matrix, in which each row represents a sentence that contains word sequence (in the dictionary) of the words in the sentence.
-The below shows average length of the sentences is about 30 words; however, I would choose 400 as the maximum length of sentence to build the matrix.
+In this project, I use a 1-ngram diagram, so that the next step is to convert those word sequence vectors into a matrix, in which each row represents a sentence that contains a word sequence (in the dictionary) of the words in the sentence.
+The below shows the average length of the sentences is about 30 words; however, I would choose 400 as the maximum length of sentence to build the matrix.

 And, the word sequence matrix is created as follows:

 In this exercise, I use a ratio of 80:20 to split the dataset into Train and Test datasets.

 iv/ Model Construction:

 v/ Training - Validation chart:

 The training and validation loss is converging after 5 epochs.

 Use the trained model to predict the "never-seen during training process" test dataset, and evaluate the Model.